tarwn/lessthandot-hugo/blogs/content/posts/2010-08-10-creating-a-conceptual-data-model.md

 ### What does the business do?

 It may not always be necessary to ask the business this (hopefully if you work there you already know the answer), but at a minimum it should be written somewhere near your other notes.
 The business provides context for the data and drives the relative importance of different terms and entities.
-It&#8217;s important to remember that one company&#8217;s definition of &#8220;customer&#8221; could be entirely different from another company&#8217;s.
-Knowing the context helps us determine how important the terms from the prior conversation are and the wide variety of contexts is the reason there isn&#8217;t one world-wide standard for the &#8220;Customer&#8221; entity.
+It's important to remember that one company's definition of “customer” could be entirely different from another company's.
+Knowing the context helps us determine how important the terms from the prior conversation are and the wide variety of contexts is the reason there isn't one world-wide standard for the “Customer” entity.

 <div style="text-align: center; color: #666666; float: left; margin: 1em;">
   <a href="http://www.flickr.com/photos/miranda_jc/3406275289/"><img src="http://tiernok.com/LTDBlog/conceptual/sneakycat.png" alt="Evaluate outside influences" title="Evaluate outside influences" /></a><br />Outside influences can sneak up<br />Sneaky Cat on <a href="http://www.flickr.com/photos/miranda_jc/3406275289/" title="See original on Flickr">Flickr</a>
 </div>

-### About those other materials&#8230;
+### About those other materials…

 Any additional materials, products, or people referenced in that first conversation need to be tracked down.
 Materials will expose a much more detailed list of potential data fields then you will hear in a conversation, competing products or products priced out of the organizations range will provide additional terminology and purpose, while other people will provide both a sounding board for the assumptions so far and a source of secondary translations and assumptions.
 The important part is that we all started with the same base story (the initial business owner) before getting this far, as that frames these conversations and investigations.
 And yes, I really want to use the word _context_ again.

-### What&#8217;s sneaking up on us?
+### What's sneaking up on us?

 The last source of information we want to address is projects that are starting in the near future, strategic initiatives, and similar surprises waiting only a few weeks down the road.
 Going back to the business to ask about planned projects in the near future can often uncover additional information that will be critical to the model.
 Changes in business direction, assumptions of geographic growth or acquisitions, and even projects that are intended to tie into this data source can all mean the difference between a completed model and a redo of the modeling effort.

-### Put it all together&#8230;
+### Put it all together…

 So by now we should be able to put it all together, right?
 Well, maybe.
 Probably not.